spark-86/trust-archi/public/md/glossary.md

 -   **Quorum** → A policy-defined number of required signatures for a record to be accepted.
 -   **Nonce** → A unique, random value included in each record to prevent replay attacks.
 -   **Protocol** → The version of the ledger’s specification a record adheres to.
+-   **Schema** → A formal definition of a record's structure and required fields, such as `scope.create/1`.

 ---